Let's Build Our Collective Strength

 A tax-exempt organization that makes grants based on charitable endowments and is not controlled by the benefactor or the benefactor’s family.

-A tax-exempt, nonprofit, autonomous, publicly supported, philanthropic institution organized and operated primarily as a permanent collection of endowed funds for the long term benefit of a defined geographic area.
+A tax-exempt, nonprofit, autonomous, publicly supported, philanthropic institution organized and operated primarily as a permanent collection of endowed funds for the long-term benefit of a defined geographic area.
 Community foundations have a governing body broadly representative of the general public, maintain a broad grants program to multiple grantees that is limited neither by field of interest nor to serving only parts of the population, and may also provide direct charitable services.
-Community foundations operate primarily as grantmaking institutions, carrying out the diverse charitable purposes specified by the governing body and donors.

-A tax-exempt organization where the donor and/or donor’s relatives play a central role in the governance and/or management of the foundation.
+A tax-exempt organization where the donor and/or donor’s relatives play a central role in the governance and/or management of the endowed funds.

 A tax-exempt, nonprofit, publicly supported charitable institution whose primary purpose is grantmaking to multiple organizations and whose sources of annual support are a mix of private and public donations.